 Michigan Real Estate Purchase Agreement

-This Michigan Real Estate Purchase Agreement ("Agreement") is made as of the ____ day of __________, 20____, by and between:
+This Real Estate Purchase Agreement ("Agreement") is made and entered into as of [Date], by and between:

-The closing of the purchase and sale of the property will occur on or before the ____ day of __________, 20____.
+The closing of the purchase and sale contemplated by this Agreement shall occur on or before [Closing Date].

 This Agreement is contingent upon the following:

-This Agreement shall be construed in accordance with the laws of the State of Michigan.
+This Agreement shall be governed by and construed in accordance with the laws of the State of Michigan.

 After gathering all necessary information, you are ready to fill out the Michigan Real Estate Purchase Agreement form.
 This form will guide you through the process of documenting the terms of the sale.
 Follow these steps carefully to ensure accuracy.